BernardoZacaron/Motorbike-Showcase/README.md

   English follows

   PT-BR<br />
   A aplicação contém um catologo de motos que o usuário comum pode consultar suas informações e adiciona-las à sua lista de desejos.
-O usuário administrador pode gerenciar as motos existentes no sistema.
-O frontend usa elementos do HTML, CSS e JavaScript para montar as páginas webs (até o momento apenas compatível com desktop, mas tenho planos para tornar a aplicação responsiva).
+O usuário administrador pode gerenciar as motos existentes no sistema.<br />
+  O frontend usa elementos do HTML, CSS e JavaScript para montar as páginas web (design responsivo para telas de smartphone).<br />
-  O sistema utiliza o Spring Security para autenticação/registro de usuários e controlar as permissões de acesso.
+  O sistema utiliza o Spring Security para autenticação/registro de usuários e controlar as permissões de acesso.<br />

   English<br />
   This application contains a collection of motorbikes that the costumers can consult their respective info and add them to their personal wishlist.
-The admininistrator has permission to manage the bikes.
-The webpages are put together with HTML, CSS and JavaScript that soon will be responsive for mobile screens.
+The admininistrator has permission to manage the bikes.<br />
+  The webpages are put together with HTML, CSS and JavaScript and are responsive for smartphone screens.<br />
   The application uses the framework Spring Security for user authentication/registration and control of users ROLES and permissions of access.